core-wg/overview/draft-bormann-core-overview.md

 # Data Formats

 While CoAP can be used with many different data formats, a simple CoRE format for sensor and actuator data, Sensor Measurement Lists (SenML), was defined in {{?RFC8428}}.
 Recently, a number of specifications have been readied in support of SenML that are now undergoing final processing by the RFC editor:  Support for the RFC 8132 verbs {{?I-D.ietf-core-senml-etch}}, and modifications to the SenML units registry {{?I-D.ietf-core-senml-more-units}} that make it more accessible as a basis for data format standards of other Standards Development Organizations (SDOs).
-A foundation for further data format specification that combines the web-linking approach of RFC 6690 with more modern data representation techniques is now being worked on under the name CoRAL {{?I-D.ietf-core-coral}}; application specifications such as CoAP pubsub {{?I-D.ietf-core-coap-pubsub}} are expected to pivot to this basis.
+A foundation for further data format specification that combines the web-linking approach of RFC 6690 with more modern data representation techniques is now being worked on under the name CoRAL {{?I-D.ietf-core-coral}} {{?I-D.ietf-core-href}}; application specifications such as CoAP pubsub {{?I-D.ietf-core-coap-pubsub}} are expected to pivot to this basis.

 # Further Information